 What is ALEX?
-ALEX (http://alex.med.nyu.edu) is a Learning Management system that serves as a central resource for online medical education content and computer-based learning activities.
-Every course, clerkship, and elective in undergraduate medical education has an ALEX site that supports teaching, learning and collaboration through a series of integrated web-based tools.
-ALEX replaces the Curriculum Materials Management System and Curriculum Web Sites and includes many new features and functionality.
+ALEX (http://alex.med.nyu.edu) is a Learning Management system that serves as a central resource for online medical and biomedical education content and computer-based learning activities.
+Every module, clerkship, and selective in undergraduate medical education and every Sackler course has an ALEX site that supports teaching, learning and collaboration through a series of integrated web-based tools.

 ALEX includes several internal tools to facilitate our learning and teaching:

-Learner and Teacher Portfolios: ALEX includes an extremely robust, standards-compliant portfolio system, the OSP ePortfolio.
+Learner and Teacher Portfolios: ALEX includes a robust portfolio system, the ePortfolio.
 Individual learners, teachers, and professionals can create electronic portfolios to represent themselves using web-based software.

-Our ePortfolio harnesses the creative work of ‘folio thinking’ thought leaders into a set of powerful tools that interoperate in the ALEX framework.
+Our ePortfolio harnesses the creative work of ‘folio thinking’ thought leaders into a set of powerful tools that inter-operate in the ALEX framework.
 Individual learners and instructors use the electronic portfolio system as a repository to store and organize digital evidence of teaching and learning.
-Like a web-based file system, users can upload files of any type, organize them in folders, and then reference them in presentations or compositions they design to share with a particular audience or multiple audiences.
+Like a web-based file system, users can upload files, organize them in folders, and then reference them in presentations or compositions they design to share with a particular audience or multiple audiences.
 For individual students and instructors, the portfolio system provides a convenient and accessible space and the tools to represent individual learning and competencies.

 Instructors can use the system to design guided reflective processes which help learners integrate and enhance what they have learned.
 Further, it provides a rich set of tools to design formative and summative assessments.
 Administrators use the enterprise electronic portfolio system as a data-driven decision making and reporting tool.
 Configured and customized to align with institutional goals and objectives, an electronic portfolio system collects real evidence of teaching and learning that can be correlated with and assessed against course, program, department, and institutional objectives.